shawndacosta/G20-AI-PROJECT/Installation.md

 - base = r"C:\Users\YOUR_NAME\...\house_prediction"

 You must update this path to your own project folder.
+The path must always point to the ROOT project folder (the folder containing /data, /models, /src, etc.).

 The same applies to Python scripts inside src/.